-7.2 Installing Async Drivers on the VMware ESXi 5.x OS
+7.1 Installing Asynchronous Drivers on the VMware ESXi 5.x and 6.xOperating System

-An existing ESXi host can install drivers from a specific VIB file or from an megaraid_sas.zip file.
+An existing ESXi host can install drivers from a specific VIB file or from a <offline-bundle>.zip file.

-7.2.1 Existing ESXi Installation by using esxcli and Async Driver VIB File
+7.1.1 Using esxcli and the Asynchronous Driver VIB File in an Existing ESXi Installation

-An existing ESXi host can install async drivers from an async driver VIB file.
+An existing ESXi host can install asynchronous drivers from an asynchronous driver VIB file.
 The VIB file is copied to the ESXi host by using the datastore browser, and then installed using the esxcli utility in the ESXi Shell.